Samvesh/videoiq-rag-chatbot/README.md

    ```bash
    npm run dev
    ```
-5. Open your browser and go to `http://localhost:5173`
+5. Open the browser and go to `http://localhost:5173` (maybe differnt if that port is busy or used by another source)

 ---

- Environment Variables Explained
+ Environment Variables Explaination

  Backend (`backend/.env`)